 “My job was to kill you or any other felines I saw on sight.”

 That uncomfortable feeling grew stronger the more Jada spoke.
-Did she just hop in a vehicle with someone whose primary goal was to get rid of her?
+Did she just hop in a vehicle with someone whose primary goal was to kill her?

 Her eyes locked on the door.

-Had she not just ran away from there?
+Had she not just run away from there?
 Just how much does this girl know?

 The remainder of the drive was spent in an uncomfortable silence.
 If this were any other day, they would have been chatting away about everything, but now, an unusual barrier was between them.

-When they finally stopped moving, Marisssa noticed that they were not at the mansion.
+When they finally stopped moving, Marissa noticed that they were not at the mansion.
 In fact, she didn’t recognize where they were at all.

-The rain had let up, but never stopped falling.
-Mr. McCormick was on the opposite end of the wide open field where they were parked.
+The rain slowed, but never stopped falling.
+Mr. McCormick was on the opposite end of the wide-open field where they were parked.

-Jada left the vehicle first as he approached then released Marissa.
+Jada left the vehicle first as he approached and then released Marissa.

 The greetings were terse and void of any familiarity.
 It struck Marissa as odd and signaled that there was something she was missing as the two were not strangers to each other.